flex-height

 How does preventative maintenance work?

-Which industries use preventative maintenance?
+Which industries use preventive maintenance?

 Imagine running a factory, where regular maintenance is needed so that machinery operates efficiently, reducing production downtime and maintaining product quality.
 The maintenance director might suggest adding Internet of Things (IoT) sensors to equipment to detect potential failures before they occur.
 The business decision would then be whether sensors should be added to every piece of equipment in the facility, or only to some?